 - A free trial is hidden and complicated

-- Multiple devices do not connect the same protocol simultaneously
+- Multiple devices do not connect to the same protocol simultaneously

-NordVPN is one of the best VPN for Linux due to its extraordinary security features and encryption services.
-This best Linux VPN is packed with features that are required by every Linux user.
+NordVPN is one of the best VPNs for Linux due to its extraordinary security features and encryption services.
+This best Linux VPN is packed with features required by every Linux user.

-The security features offer ironclad security and they include Data Integrity and Identity protection as well.
-Other features include the most popular and the most sought Onion over VPN feature which provides a double coat for encryption and security on your Linux OS.
+The security features offer ironclad security and include data Integrity and Identity protection.
+Other features include the most popular and sought Onion over VPN feature, which provides a double coat for encryption and security on your Linux OS.

-This Best Linux VPN is also packed with another popular Double encryption feature which multiplies the encryption strength and hence provides foolproof security.
-It also offers Bitcoin payment support, Internet kill switch, DNS leak resolver and much more.
-Since NordVPN is Panama-based so it has no logging policy, therefore, it also protects its users from ISP and government surveillance.
+This Best Linux VPN is also packed with another popular Double encryption feature, which multiplies the encryption strength and provides foolproof security.
+It also offers Bitcoin payment support, an Internet kill switch, a DNS leak resolver, and more.
+Since NordVPN is Panama-based, it has no logging policy and protects its users from ISP and government surveillance.

-Customer support offered by NordVPN is extraordinary as it is helpful in a known manner as well.
+The customer support offered by NordVPN is extraordinary as it is helpful in a known manner as well.
 This Linux VPN unblocks geo-restriction and censorship.
-The pricing plans offered by NordVPN come with 30-day money back guarantee and they include:
+The pricing plans offered by NordVPN come with a 30-day money-back guarantee.

 - No usage logs